styladev/shopware5/README.md

 Styla Magazine Plugin is a module to connect your Shopware 5 Store with [Styla](http://www.styla.com/).
 For our Shopware 4 plugin check this https://github.com/styladev/shopware4

-The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.
+[This documentation page](https://docs.styla.com/) should provide you an overview of how Styla works in general.

 ## Installation How-to